dgski/dundas-peak/README.md

 # Dundas Peak Simple Static Site Generator
 Dundas Peak is **No-Nonsense, Low Configuration Personal Site Generator** for Developers.
 It doesn't offer much flexibility because it  creates websites with the most basic features most developers need:
 - Showcased Links (contact information, repos, resume, email, linkedIN etc...)
-- A portfolio for projects
+- A Portfolio for Projects
-- A simple blog
+- A Simple Blog

 Because that's all you really need!

 ## Getting Started

 Dundas Peak starts with a very simple, almost flat directory structure.
+You must create these on your own.
 Here is a sample site directory with all the required files:

 ```
 site/